About our collections

 The University of Minnesota Libraries' collections reflect our relationships with our faculty, researchers, students, and community members, as well as our relationships with vendors and publishers.
 Our work is guided by our values, our researchers’ priorities, and considerations for the contracts and licenses the Libraries enters into with vendors and publishers.
 Through effective planning and resource allocation, the Libraries develops strategies and policies to ensure it acts as an excellent steward of the University’s resources.

-The Libraries’ values for collections guide our investments in our collection areas and discovery tools.
+The Libraries’ values for collections guide our investments in our collection areas and discovery tools (below is an abridged version of our values, based on the full and finalized version).

 The Libraries’ collections serve the research needs of today’s students, faculty, and the public, as well as the needs of future scholars.
 We also actively purchase course materials when possible to save students money and simplify the selection process for faculty.
 We strive to meet the needs of our users through a balanced approach of collecting heavily used core materials as well as unique or scarcely held content.